schwabe/ics-openvpn/doc/README.txt

 - Install sdk
-- Install ndk (Versions 8c+ give strange linker errors, use 8b for now)
+- Install ndk (Version r9 is tested and used by me)
 - Make sure that ndk-build is in your build path.

 Do ./misc/build-native.(sh|bat) in the root directory of the project.